Leveraging Self-Supervised Audio-Visual Pretrained Models to Improve Vocoded Speech Intelligibility in Cochlear Implant Simulation: Conclusion

 \section{Conclusion}

-We propose a novel AVSE model that leverages a pretrained audio-visual foundation model to enhance speech intelligibility and quality in CI scenarios.
+We propose a novel AVSE model, SSL-AVSE, which leverages a pretrained audio-visual foundation model to enhance speech quality and intelligibility in CI scenarios.
 Although the model was pretrained using an English corpus, it performed well on SE tasks involving Mandarin datasets, demonstrating the ability to generalize to different target languages.
 Compared with other state-of-the-art AVSE methods, our proposed model resulted in a notable increase in speech quality and word intelligibility.
-In the future, we aim to conduct real-time signal processing by compressing our model using pruning and data quantization techniques.
-This enables more rapid processing of audio-visual signals without compromising significantly on quality.
-The results can then be output as audio signals or as text files for the patient, enabling them to regain near-normal hearing function.
+Although many previous studies have demonstrated the effectiveness of pretrained models on various downstream tasks, this work is the first to apply a pretrained audio-visual model to enhance SE performance and demonstrate its potential benefits for CI users.
+We believe that this study represents a promising direction for advancing AVSE technologies across a range of assistive listening devices, including hearing aids, CIs, and personal sound amplification products (PSAPs).
+Moving forward, we aim to reduce the model size of the proposed SSL-AVSE system through techniques such as parameter pruning and knowledge distillation.
+As modern devices increasingly incorporate sensors to capture multimodal data, we also plan to explore the integration of additional modalities, such as tactile and textual information, to further improve SE performance.
+This represents another important avenue for future research.